DO YOU WANT TO BE THE NEXT VICTIM?

 And by starting learning from the common investing mistakes will put you in the right direction.
 Losses in the stock market are unavoidable.
 They happen.

 But they don’t have to be a common occurrence if you know what to watch out for.

-And starting learning from the common investing mistakes will put you in the right direction.
+And by starting learning from these common investing mistakes will put you in the right direction.

 If you feel unsecured and not able to avoid the mistake above, I recommend index investing for you.

 Index investing is a way to diversify your investments and not worry about the ups and downs of the market because you put money into the stock regularly over a long period of time.